codingcodewhilegoofin/GMA-api-cloudflare/README.md

 ## Goals:

-1. Understand Cloud Functions and the GCP
+1. Understand Cloud Functions and workers
-2. Understand Node / Express JS
+2. Understand JS
 3. Keep my Secrets secure for external API usage
 4. Create a backend for all my personal applications
 5. Gain a deeper understanding of full stack development